Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 <h1 align="center">Hi, I'm Abdul 👋</h1>

-I am a backend developer with experience in React.
+A backend developer with experience in React.
 Software engineering is my passion, and plan to continue my education at Western University.